4Soft-de/harness-model/docs/vec-navigation-api.md

 becomes a navigation, and operators take it from there.

 Concrete navigations are grouped into **catalogs**: final classes with a private constructor and static factory methods returning the navigation interfaces.
-Because the factories return the interface type and not a raw `Function`, a navigation can be *passed to* another navigation as a typed parameter.
-That is what makes higher-order navigations expressible.
+A catalog contributes the *steps*; the caller composes them into a path with the operators above.

 ### Catalog organisation